Central Asian studies

-Central Asian studies is the discipline of studying the culture, history, and languages of Central Asia.
+Central Asian studies is the discipline of studying the culture, history, and languages of the region of Central Asia.
 The roots of Central Asian studies as a social science discipline goes to 19th century Anglo-Russian Great Game.
 During the 19th century, Central Asia became a subject of systematical information collection and organization thanks to the numerous travels made by British and Russian agents, soldiers, scholars into the region.
 After the collapse of the Soviet Union, interest in the field increased considerably.
 Central Asian studies in contemporary times is represented by a plethora of prominent scholars, institutions and academic programs throughout the world.

 History

 The roots of Central Asian studies as a social science discipline goes to 19th century Anglo-Russian Great Game.
 During the 19th century, Central Asia became a subject of systematical information collection and organization thanks to the numerous travels made by British and Russian agents, soldiers, scholars into the region.
 The British Royal Geographical Society and Russian Geographical Society published dozens of travel books on the region.

 The late 19th century Russian Orientalist Vasilii Vladimirovich Bartold is credited as the founder of the modern study of Central Asian history.

 The collapse of the Soviet Union in 1991 led to an increased interest in the study of Central Asia.